Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • Focus on these specific weak points

-• Take timed mock tests regularly
+• Do timed mock tests regularly

 • Work on your time management (often a limiting factor)

-Ready to Take Action?
+Ready to take action?

-You now know your exact level and the specific areas to work on to reach the next level.
+You now know your exact level and the specific areas to work on to reach the next tier.
 But to transform this diagnosis into rapid progress, you need training that targets your most costly errors and maximizes every minute of preparation.

-Some Superpowers of the FlowExam Platform:
+Some superpowers of the FlowExam platform:

 • 150 exclusive tips from the experience of over 200 candidates who scored over 950 on the TOEIC®: clear, concrete, tested, and validated in the field.